- Regulators and policymakers call for a ban on cryptocurrencies;

 Several countries are now taking steps to curb the crypto hype, due to harmful consequences – fraud, criminal use, gambling addiction, financial instability, not to mention the enormous energy waste.

-However, I also think that it is too simplistic to solely focus on cryptocurrencies and only have a discussion about the question whether cryptocurrencies are an alternative to fiat money and whether they should be banned.
+However, it is too simplistic to solely focus on cryptocurrencies and have a discussion about whether cryptocurrencies are an alternative to fiat money and whether they should be banned.
 Cryptocurrencies form part of a large crypto ecosystem: a new financial ecosystem which has evolved and grown enormously in a short span of time.
-A related question is when does a coin or token classify as a cryptocurrency?
-The Basel Committee on Banking Supervision (see below) proposes a definition for prudential purposes.
+A important related question is when does a coin or token classify as a cryptocurrency?
+The Basel Committee on Banking Supervision proposes a definition for prudential purposes (see below).

 2 FinTech 3.0 Re-Architecting Financial Market Infrastructure & DeFi.
 For an excellent overview of the new financial ecosystem, this article by John Street Capital is a very interesting read.